You have a great idea for a new project, and all you need is the buy-in from stakeholders to get the funding.

 Once your finish building your budget in Rodeo Drive, you can send it as an estimate for approval directly from the platform.
 Estimates and invoices are fully customizable, allowing you to add your own terms and conditions, discounts, and intro summary.

 Get data-driven project insights

 These insights allow you to make data-driven decisions on how to improve your budget for next time.
-Filter your data by team member, project, tag, and date, or download it as a CSV file for additional insights.
+Filter your data by team member, project, tag, and date, or download it as a CSV or Excel file for additional insights.